awto/effectfuljs/README.md

 An iterator is a function object, with `value` field for current value.

- * `M.iterator` - takes ES iterable object returns mfjs compatible iterator, it is just interface adapter, but works like ES one, taking next iterator invalidates previous ones, returned iterator already points to first element or null if input collection is empty
+ * `M.iterator` - takes ES iterable object returns effectfuljs compatible iterator, it is just interface adapter, but works like ES one, taking next iterator invalidates previous ones, returned iterator already points to first element or null if input collection is empty
- * `M.forInIterator` - returns mfjs compatible iterator for `for-in` statement
+ * `M.forInIterator` - returns effectfuljs compatible iterator for `for-in` statement

 ## Selective transform